 Total Cost = 40,000 human-labeled images x $0.08 per image = $3,200

-An advertising company uses machine learning to determine both the sentiment and content of social media posts.
+An advertising company uses ML to determine both the sentiment and content of social media posts.
 To train their model, they decide that they need to label 85,000 posts.
 They decide to build and upload a custom workflow and set a payment of $0.036 per post.
-They also decide to have each post labeled 3 times to improve the accuracy of the labels.
-Using SageMaker Ground Truth humans label 85,000 posts.
+They also decide to have each post labeled three times to improve the accuracy of the labels.
+Using SageMaker Ground Truth, humans label 85,000 posts.

 Because the company used Mechanical Turk, the cost includes an additional charge of $0.036 for each human-labeled post to pay the labeler.